-Looping in the Persians had long been the nuclear option for any rebelling Roman, but it was particularly so at this point in Roman history.
+Looping in the Persians had long been the nuclear option for any rebelling Roman/Byzantine governor or high official, but it was particularly so at this point in imperial history.
 After grappling with Germanic threats in Europe on equal or even disadvantageous military terms for centuries, by the time of Justinian (early 6th century) the Romans/Byzantines were once again the military power in their own backyard.
-They’d managed to reestablish military superiority by professionalizing their army (soldiers who do nothing but train to be better soldiers are unsurprisingly usually better at being soldiers than amateurs) and by employing mercenaries and borrowed tactics from the dominant European power of the two previous centuries, the Huns.
-The only true military threat to the empire at this point was Persia, another large empire that also had a professional army.
-Which also used, and had seen, tactics similar to those used by the Huns, in their dealings with the Turks and the Hephthalites.
+They’d managed to reestablish military superiority by professionalizing their army (soldiers who do nothing but train to be better soldiers are unsurprisingly usually better at soldiering than amateurs) and by employing tactics borrowed from the dominant European power of the two previous centuries, the Huns.
+And mercenaries, too, don’t forget the mercenaries.
+And so only true military threat to the empire at this point was Persia, another large empire that also had a professional army that also used, and had defended against, tactics similar to those used by the Huns.
 So for Narces to appeal for Persian aid was a big deal.

-The question was whether he’d get it.
+Would he get it?
 Well, it so happens that the Sasanians and Byzantines had just ended a war in 591 on Byzantine terms (most of the Caucasus came under Byzantine control or “influence” as a result).
-That war had ended when Maurice helped Khosrow take his throne back from the (brief, he ruled for about a year) usurper Bahram VI.
+That war had ended when Maurice helped Khosrow take his throne back from the (brief–he ruled for about a year) usurper Bahram VI.
 So not only were the Sasanians itching for a rematch, but Khosrow had particular reason to be indebted to Maurice and therefore hostile to the guy who’d had Maurice deposed and executed.
-He jumped at the chance to aid Narces, and his armies defeated the Byzantines at Edessa and, in 605, at Dara (also in northern Mesopotamia/modern Turkey), which the Persians took for themselves.
+He jumped at the chance to help Narces, and his armies defeated the Byzantines at Edessa and, in 605, at Dara (also in northern Mesopotamia/modern Turkey), which the Persians took for themselves.
 Narces then tried to patch things up with Phocas, but after being promised safe passage to Constantinople he was arrested and burned at the stake for his troubles.

 People took things like promises of safe passage pretty seriously back then (it was hard to conduct diplomacy, trade, or really anything else if you thought the emperor might just snatch you up and burn you to death for kicks), so Phocas’s treatment of Narces didn’t do much for his already poor reputation throughout most of the empire.
 The Exarch of Africa (a very autonomous viceroy who ruled everything from southern Spain to western Libya in the name of the emperor in Constantinople) was a man named Heraclius the Elder, and in 608 he started minting coins (always a bad sign for imperial unity) declaring that he and his son, our Heraclius, were consuls.

-The title of “consul” was merely a formal honor by this time in Roman history, with no real authority, but it was the emperor’s prerogative to appoint the two consuls, so by declaring themselves consuls the Heraclii were also saying something about Phocas’s legitimacy as emperor.
-Other revolts began breaking out all over the empire, and Phocas was clearly incapable of dealing with them.
+The two consular offices were purely ceremonial positions by this time in Roman/Byzantine history, with no real authority, but it was the emperor’s prerogative to fill those offices.
+By declaring themselves consuls, the Heraclii were also more or less declaring that Phocas was illegitimate.
+Revolts began breaking out all over the empire, and Phocas was clearly incapable of dealing with them.
 Heraclius the Elder apparently died sometime around 610 (we don’t know exactly when), after his rebellion had captured Egypt.
 But his son, the younger Heraclius, sailed a fleet into Constantinople in that same year, and by that point things were so bad for Phocas that his own nobles basically handed him over to Heraclius for execution (which he’s said to have done personally, on the spot, when Phocas unwisely decided to mouth off to him).

 Things got a lot worse under Heraclius before they got better, because the war with the Persians went against Constantinople for another 12 years.
 Khosrow’s armies swept through Syria in 611-613, defeating an army that Heraclius sent against them, then took Jerusalem in 614 and Egypt in 618.
 In every one of these places the Persians were not seriously opposed (though to be fair you can’t say they were exactly welcomed either) by the locals, who practiced various non-Chalcedonian forms of Christianity (Nestorianism, miaphysitism, etc.) and had generally (there were occasional respites) been badly treated by the Chalcedonian imperial center for some time.
 And this is to say nothing of the empire’s Jews, many of whom happily aided the Persians and did some terrible things to their Christian neighbors–who also, it must be said, had done some terrible things to them.
 By the early 620s, Persian armies were threatening to break into the Byzantines’ Anatolian heartland and were even within striking distance of Constantinople.

 However, Heraclius bought himself a little time by agreeing to a heavily lopsided peace deal with Khosrow.
 He used that time to reorganize and rebuild his shattered army by debasing the currency, slashing all non-military expenditures to the bone, and partnering with the Church to cast the war with the Persians as a holy enterprise.
-In 622, Heraclius personally (because if you want something done right…) led his new, fairly small (probably about 25,000 but maybe as many as 40,000 men) army on a daring end-around invasion of the Persian Empire.
+In 622, Heraclius led his new, fairly small (probably about 25,000 but maybe as many as 40,000 men) army on an end-around invasion of the Persian Empire.
 He first drove the Persian army out of Anatolia but was then forced to return west to fend off those pesky Avars.
 The advance resumed in 624 though Armenia and south toward the Persian capital at Ctesiphon.
 He defeated no fewer than three separate Persian armies over the next two years.
-A Persian attempt to turn the tide by assaulting Constantinople (simultaneously with an army of Avars and Slavs from the Balkans) failed, and after Heraclius defeated yet another Persian army sent against him at Nineveh, the Persian nobles overthrew Khosrow in favor of his son, Kavadh II, who sued for peace.

-Heraclius, whose army must have been past the point of exhaustion, asked for fairly light terms (mostly the return of the captured Byzantine territories and a war indemnity) and that was that.
-This returned the world to what amounted to status quo ante bellum, and crucially it’s that world–one with two war-weary and weakened (by plague as well as war) superpowers having just pounded each other senseless to very little actual effect, rather than one dominated by a powerful and surging Sasanian Empire–into which Islam began to spread.
-History might have gone quite differently if the early Arab armies hadn’t started their march out of Arabia in the aftermath of the 602-628 war, when the great powers were at their most vulnerable.
+The Sasanians’ problems were only just beginning, but for Heraclius, whose army must have been past the point of exhaustion, the war had to end.
+He asked for fairly light terms considering the situation–mostly the return of the captured Byzantine territories as well as some relics that the Persians had carted off from Jerusalem, and reparations–and that was that.
+This returned the world to what amounted to the status quo ante bellum, and crucially it’s that world–one with two war-weary and weakened (by plague as well as war) superpowers having just pounded each other senseless to very little actual effect–into which Islam began to spread.
+History might have gone quite differently if the early Arab armies hadn’t started their march out of Arabia in the aftermath of the 602-628 war, when the great powers of the region were as vulnerable as they’d perhaps ever been.

 2. The Romans have been defeated,